top of page

 Assessment and Progress Evaluation

 1. Standardized Testing: Your child can take a nationally normed standardized achievement test.
-They must score in or above the fourth stanine or achieve at least the 23rd percentile on tests like the ACT, SAT, or PSAT.
+They must score in the fourth stanine or above, or achieve at least the 23rd percentile on tests like the ACT, SAT, or PSAT.

 Deadlines and Submission Process